 Centered within the community is the Seacrest Lagoon.
-This 378,000-gallon pool is one of the largest private pools in the state of Florida, and is open year-round from 9am – 10pm for Seacrest residents and guests.
+This 378,000-gallon pool is one of the largest private pools in the state of Florida, and is open year-round from 9am – 9:45pm for Seacrest residents and guests.
+At present, our amazing lagoon pool is heated only by the sun.
 The amphitheater is a grassy area where concerts, movies, and weddings are held.
 It is also great for a pick-up game of Bocce or Frisbee throwing.

 Seacrest Beach enjoys a deeded beach access at the entrance of the neighborhood, across Hwy 30-A, through the Sunset community.
 Seacrest residents and guests may walk through the pedestrian boardwalk, or ride the tram through the easement.